Katrix/DataPrism/docs/_docs/guide/02_queries.md

   )
 ```

-For basically anything that manipulates database values, we need a `QueryPlatform`.
-Once again, you
+For basically anything that manipulates database values, one needs a `QueryPlatform`.
+Once again,
+you
-should select a
-platform based on the database you are using.
-The platform must also be made for the codec type
+should select a platform based on the database and codec type you are using.
+From here on, unless
-you're using.
-For these
-docs `PostgresJdbcPlatform` will be used.
+specified otherwise, these docs will use `PostgresJdbcPlatform`.

 ## Query.from, map, filter, limit, offset

 A query can be constructed using `Query.from(table)`.
-From there we can do various things on the
+From there you can do various things on the
 query, like map, filter, grouping and more.
 Here are some simple examples.
 The types of the values
 are annotated for better understanding.